sveri/tales/resources/templates/md/posts/2016-07-04-phoenix-spring-sails.md

  in the very basic configuration that I used.
 Maybe it is possible to tune it, but thats a different topic.

  I made some more tests on a stable connection without the HAProxy and compared Spring Boot with Ecto and it turns out that there were not that much differences, usually between 1 and 2 ms in my case.
 Anyone wanting to know better, have a look here: <https://www.techempower.com/benchmarks/>.
+ Also, never forget, always performance test your specific use case, whatever that is.

  I will leave the old text as a reminder that, no matter how experienced you are, always question yourself and never forget, everyone makes mistakes.